zeromq/libzmq/builds/android/README.md

 ### Android NDK

-LIBZMQ is tested against Android NDK version r25, but should support older ones too.
+LIBZMQ is tested against Android NDK versions r19 to r25.

 By default, LIBZMQ uses NDK `android-ndk-r25`, but you can specify a different one: